Which Wireless Fence is Right for You?0 comments

 - It can be difficult to fine-tune and can be tricky to place given the size and shape of the property

 - It can be affected by topography—for instance, the circle can be shifted blocked by hills or tall structures

-GPS-based invisible fences, like SpotOn Virtual Fence, are powered by satellites.
-The most recent upgrade to invisible fence technology, GPS invisible fences eliminate the need for buried wires and base stations and can be used anywhere there is a GPS signal (basically anywhere on the planet).
+GPS-based wireless fences, like SpotOn Virtual Fence, are powered by satellites.
+The most recent upgrade to wireless fence technology, GPS dog fences eliminate the need for buried wires and base stations and can be used anywhere there is a GPS signal (basically anywhere on the planet).

-- You can create an invisible fence anywhere without the need for a power source so you can use it anywhere
+- You can create a GPS fence anywhere without the need for a power source so you can use it anywhere

-- You can create invisible fences of any shape and any size
+- You can create fences of any shape and any size

-- If the dog escapes his invisible fence, you can receive an automatic smartphone notification
+- If the dog escapes his fence, you can receive an automatic smartphone notification

 - Because the battery powers the collar, the fence, and all communications to and from the satellite and cellular networks, the rechargeable battery runs about 24 hours

-Though the many invisible fence options vary in capability and price point, there is one constant to all: you must properly train your dog to understand and respect his boundaries.
-Visit SpotOn's training resources to learn more about training your pup to any style invisible fence.
+Though the many wireless fence options vary in capability and price point, there is one constant to all: you must properly train your dog to understand and respect his boundaries.
+We’ve got plenty of resources to help!
+Learn more about training your pup to an wireless dog fence with these helpful videos.